 Kerala is regarded as God’s Own Country.
 The tranquility of the state attracts people from all over the world.
-With Diwali comes bursting of crackers and that spoils the peace of Kerala for which it is famous.
+With Diwali comes bursting of crackers and that can hamper with the natural beauty of Kerala for which it is famous.
 Moreover, Keralites are peace lovers and they hesitate from noise and air pollution.
 They say the celebration of Diwali pollutes the environment and they strongly do not want it.

 No Money No Fun…

-Thousands of years back, during Deepavali workers, used to get bonuses with which they bought clothes and gifts for family members.
-It is said that there are no major industries in Kerala thus the people did not get yearly bonuses.
-The celebration did not get the right reason.
+During Deepavali, workers get bonuses with which they bought clothes and gifts for the festival.
+Now, there are no major industries in Kerala thus the people do not get yearly bonuses.
 So, this is also one reason why Diwali is not celebrated in Kerala.

 Where religion speaks…

 Most Keralites follow Christianity.
 Lack of Hindus in the area is another reason for Diwali not being celebrated.
 We all know that Diwali is a Hindu Festival.
 Onam is celebrated as the main festival in this state which marks the welcoming of King Mahabali.